-Most captive gorillas live in zoos in the USA and Europe; all are Western lowland gorillas.
-Koko and Ndume, who live at the Gorilla Foundation in Northern California, are also Western lowland gorillas.
-There are roughly 600 gorillas in captivity throughout the world, as of 2013, with 300 of them living in zoos in North America.
+Most captive gorillas live in zoos in the USA and Europe, or in sanctuaries in Africa.
+There are currently no gorilla sanctuaries outside of Africa.
+All zoo gorillas are Western lowland gorillas.
+Koko and Ndume, who lived at the Gorilla Foundation in Northern California, are also Western lowland gorillas.

 The Gorilla Foundation has 71 acres of beautiful tropical land on the island of Maui, leased (and paid for) through 2058, with an option to purchase the land, and possibly more of the adjacent land.
 This was originally intended to be a future sanctuary for gorillas Koko and Ndume.
 While Koko passed away (in 2018) and Ndume has been transferred to the Cincinnati Zoo (2019), there is still a pressing need for such a sanctuary — for those gorillas who are not currently adapting to zoo life.
 Thus we are exploring partnerships to finally realize the KokoMaui Sanctuary as an important part of Koko’s legacy.